 |Quiche Alsacienne for dinner|

 It has been positively ages since I made a quiche.
 I do make little quiche appetizer bites, which are found in the recipe index for this blog under Millard's Mini Artichoke Quiches.
 But those hardly count, at least not in the sense of this Quiche Lorraine / Alsacienne.
-In all the past 4 years since creating my website and this blog, I have not made a quiche.
+In all the past 4 years since creating this blog, I have not made a quiche.
 So what brought me to it yesterday?

 |Quiche Alsacienne with Asparagus & Salad|

 So, as I go through and edit the recipes for the new pages, I find that the recipe as I make it is most often nowhere like the original recipe.
 I am a changer.
 It is hard for me to make something just as is, and there are very few recipes that get made without my personal touch being placed on them.
 And this led to making some oldies but goodies, such as Chicken and Dumplings last week, and Gumbo some few days back.
 Last night I made this quiche for dinner, and it is something my husband and I really do occasionally enjoy.
 All these meals were made so I could take photos!

 While I made this quiche as dinner, the entire dinner would be a most excellent brunch served just as I did, with some broiled asparagus and a lovely green salad on the side.